isnainirahma/100hires-portfolio/README.md

 ## Research Structure

-research/
+All research materials are organized under the `research` directory, which includes:

-- sources.md
+- sources.md → list of selected experts and rationale
-- insights.md
+- insights.md → synthesized findings across all sources
-- linkedin-posts/
+- linkedin-posts → individual LinkedIn content analysis from each expert
-- youtube-transcripts/
+- youtube-transcripts → video summaries and extracted insights

 ---